Bwc9876/WCPCI/DEPLOYMENT.md

 ## Distribution

 To distribute this as a package you'll need to ensure that the above dependencies are installed on the target machine.
-In addition the following folder need to go along with the package:
+In addition the following folders need to go along with the package (this is also handled by Nix):

 - `frontend/dist/`
 - `public/`